How To Fix The Leaks In Your Conversion Funnel

-- Test, test and test agin!
-Test number of emails, schedules, copy, design and incentives.
+- Test, test, and test again!
+Test number of emails, schedules, copy, design, and incentives.

 2. Use Net Promoter Score (or NPS®)To Gain Quality Feedback

-A NPS® survey asks the question — on a scale of 1-10, how likely a customer would be to recommend a product/service.
-Then – depending on the answer – customers are split into promoters, passives, and detractors, to give an overall NPS® score which reflects general customer loyalty
+An NPS® survey asks the question on a scale of 1-10, how likely a customer would be to recommend a product/service.
+Then – depending on the answer – customers are split into promoters, passives, and detractors to give an overall NPS® score, which reflects general customer loyalty.

-Loyalty is such an important metric of customer experience, and it is one that surprisingly few businesses take serious measures to monitor and improve.
+Loyalty is such an important metric of customer experience, and it’s one that surprisingly few businesses take serious measures to monitor and improve.

-Your company promoters and advocates will actively refer their friends and family to you, which can both lower acquisition costs and increase your revenue.
+Your company’s promoters and advocates will actively refer their friends and family to you, which can both lower acquisition costs and increase your revenue.

-Researchers analyzed customer survey responses, and how they linked to a customer’s referral and repurchase behavior at 14 companies in six different industries.
+Researchers analyzed customer survey responses and how they’re linked to a customer’s referral and repurchase behavior at 14 companies in six different industries.
 The results are a great read.
-If you want an in-depth look at the results of how the single most important loyalty question was determined i.e.. ‘how likely are you to recommend us..” check out this Whitepaper on the subject.
+If you want an in-depth look at the results of how the single most important loyalty question was determined i.e. ‘how likely are you to recommend us?,” check out this Whitepaper.